riboseinc/ffxcodec/README.md

 A. It's kind of like a salt.
 The [initial FFX spec][1] has a good description.

-## Alternate Methods
+## Alternatives

+Encoding:
-- Mortonizing, Z-Order Curve
+- "Mortonizing" / Z-Order Curve

+Encryption:
+- BPS

 ## Warning